 So what policy should you buy?
 As we always say, it depends.
 Hopefully this article gave you a little more of a sense of the right policy for you.

-Also, keep in mind you can have more than one life insurance policy.
-For some people a combination of term and permanent life insurance is the right choice.
+Also, keep in mind that you can have more than one life insurance policy.
+For some people in their 50’s and 60’s a combination of term and permanent life insurance is the right choice.
+The key when you are trying to save money on life insurance when you are over 50 is make sure the life insurance is affordable and at the same time also meets your needs.

 If you have any questions or would just like to discuss your options feel free to give us a call at 714-916-9723.
 We are here to help.